West Highland White Terrier Health Issues

 Prevention Strategies

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-West Highland White Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to skin allergies and luxating patella.
+The care profile for West Highland White Terriers is anchored by a small build, moderate coat shedding, and breed-associated risk for skin allergies and luxating patella.

 When to See the Vet

 Few breeds combine steady enthusiasm with the West Highland White Terrier's distinctive character quite so effectively.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Activity needs are individual, not just breed-determined — age, health status, and temperament all modify the baseline.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level